 - Preheat the oven to 350 degrees.

-- Grease an 8x8 pan with coconut butter.
+- Grease an 8x8 pan with coconut oil.

-- Melt the coconut butter and put ¼ cup of chocolate chips inside into it.
+- Put 4 Tbs of melted coconut oil into a bowl and add ¼ cup of chocolate chips into it.

-- Place the bowl holding the coconut butter and chocolate chips over a pan of boiling hot water.
+- Place the bowl holding the coconut oil and chocolate chips over a pan of boiling hot water.
 Mix until the chocolate is melted and remove from heat.
-Whisk the chocolate and coconut butter together.
+(You can also microwave for 30-60 seconds).
+Whisk the chocolate and coconut oil together.

 - In large bowl #1, put the mashed avocado and the melted chocolate/coconut butter mixture inside and whisk both together.
 Add the eggs, maple syrup, honey, and vanilla to the bowl and whisk until the mixture thickens and everything is well mixed.